manurwx/promotion-engine/README.md

 ### Testing the endpoint

-You can run the unit tests with
+You can run unit tests with

 ```shell
 bin/phpunit tests/unit